 6. The New Coke formula wasn’t a complete disaster.
 In fact, it beat original Coke AND Pepsi in blind taste tests.

-Fun fact.
+A bonus fun fact about Coca-Cola.
 If you ask a Southerner if they call a carbonated drink, most likely they’ll say Coke.
 And there’s a reason for that.

 Since Coca-Cola was created and continues to be made in the South, it grew so popular that people just started substituting the name brand for all drinks.